Essential Travel Items for Woman – 2018

 Essential Travel Items – Water Bottle Filtration System

 Traveling to foreign countries often means encountering undrinkable water sources, which can make staying hydrated difficult and increase your changes of getting food poisoning.
 Having food poisoning abroad is not fun and most travelers resort to buying loads of bottled water, contributing to “plastic pollution”, and increasing their daily budget.
 Buying a water bottle filtration system is one of the best items you can bring with you to stay healthy and keep your skin hydrated and soft.

 A water bottle filtration system guarantees drinkable water anywhere.
 We recommend the LifeStraw Go Water Bottle.
-It filters up to 264 gallons of water, removes 99.9999% of Waterborne backteria, 99.9% of waterborne protozoan parasites, is BPA-free, and is leak-proof.
+It filters up to 264 gallons of water, removes 99.9999% of Waterborne bacteria, 99.9% of waterborne protozoan parasites, is BPA-free, and is leak-proof.

 Organic Coconut Oil

 I spent almost an entire year soaking in the sun and swimming nearly every day.
 It was fantastic but after a while my skin and hair started to suffer.
-Now I travel with organic coconut oil keep my skin hydrated and soft and my hair shiny and strong.
+Now I travel with coconut oil keep my skin hydrated and soft and my hair shiny and strong.